-This project is a multi-agency partnership between the City of Longmont, the Federal Emergency Management Agency (FEMA) and the Colorado Department of Homeland Security and Emergency Management (CDHSEM).
+This project is a multi-agency partnership between the City of Longmont, the Federal Emergency Management Agency (FEMA) and the Colorado Division of Homeland Security and Emergency Management (DHSEM).

 Funding for this project comes from the City's 3/4-cent Street Fund sales and use tax, as well as from a FEMA pre-disaster mitigation grant.
 Cost for the bridge replacement project is projected to be $5 million.

 News releases and status updates on the project will be shared on this page.